 Blind baking means to bake the pie crust without any filling in it.
 When you bake a crust without a filling you can either partially bake it (par-bake it) or fully blind bake it.

 To prevent the pie dough from slipping into the tin before it is fully baked you’ll want to weigh it down.
 Line the pie dough with a parchment round piece of paper and then add pie weights (or dry rice or beans or lentils), making sure to push pie weights to the edges.
 Bake for 20 minutes on the lower rack, then remove from oven and remove the parchment and pie weights.
-Return to oven and bake for an additional 10 minutes.
+Return to oven and bake for an additional 10 minutes or until fully baked.
 Set aside until ready to use.

 Tips for Making Decorative Pie Crusts

-This recipe yields slightly more dough than you need for a typical 9″ pie, that way you can use the little bit of scraps to create decorative cut-outs if you desire, as shown on this Apple Butter Pie.
-However, this recipe works fine without the use of cut-outs so if you don’t want to use them, feel free to use all of the pie dough to line your pie pan.
+This recipe yields slightly more dough than you need for a typical 9" pie, that way you can use a few scraps to create decorative cut-outs if you desire, as shown on this Apple Butter Pie.
+However, this recipe works fine without the use of cut-outs so if you don't want to use them, feel free to use all of the pie dough to line your pie pan.

 Check out these pies that go perfectly inside of this Spelt Pie Crust recipe: